 Warning: Rooting Can Be Dangerous to Your Android Phone, But It’s Fun!

 The first time I tried to root an Android phone, I was really so cautious about it, fearing that it might brick my unit.
 I had the very first Google Phone then, the so-called Nexus One which I bought directly from the Google Store.
-So, you can just imagine how devastated I would have become, if I accidentally rendered my phone useless due to misunderstanding of the intricate process of rooting.
+So, you can just imagine how devastated I would have become if I accidentally rendered my phone useless due to a misunderstanding of the intricate process of rooting.
 Luckily, I did not brick my Nexus One and successfully rooted it.